steven-reed122/Lexigraphical_Parser/README.md

-# Steven-Reed-Portfolio
+# Basic Language Lexigraphical Parser
-This is a portfolio of some of my projects.
+Takes a string of characters and parses it lexigraphically into a stream of tokens.